sarthakbisht80/sarthakbisht80/README.md

 - 🌱 I’m currently learning blockchain delving into the world of blockchain technology, focusing on understanding its foundational principles and applications in decentralized systems.
 - 📫 How to reach me- 📩bishtsarthak80@gmail.com  🔗www.linkedin.com/in/sarthak-bisht-0586a825b
-- ⚡ Fun fact: Men have 206 bones but not in early morning🫡.
+- ⚡ Fun fact: Devil whispers "You can't withstand the storm" Warrior replied " I am the Strom".

 <!---
 sarthakbisht80/sarthakbisht80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.